HK-Modding-Preservation/HollowKnight.UnRando/README.md

 ## Settings

-UnRando allows explicitly setting the approximate progression depth of major movement items.
+UnRando only works on the default split group (-1), it does not modify other split groups.
+This allows you to put grubs, etc., into a split group.

+Dupes are allowed but generally break the premise of UnRando, so it is recommended to turn dupes off.
+They will be irrelevant most of the time anyways.

 Progression can be set to 'random' (unmanaged), 'early', 'average', 'late', or 'very late'.
 The latter 4 settings will force progression to a specific check number relative to the total number of checks, guaranteeing early or late discovery as requested.

-## Recommendations

-UnRando is not compatible with split groups by its very nature, so you must turn them all off.

-Dupes are allowed but generally break the premise of UnRando, so it is recommended to turn dupes off.
-They will be irrelevant most of the time anyways.

 ## Integrations